northeastern-rc/rc-public-documentation/docs/source/runningjobs/interactiveandbatch.md

 - **`N, --nodes=<minnodes[-maxnodes]>`**: specify the number of nodes
 - **`p, --partition=<partition-name>`**: specify a partition for the job to run on

-To see all options for `srun`, please refer to [srun manual] from Schedmd.
+To see all options for `srun`, please refer to [srun manual] from SchedMD.

 ### Examples Using `srun`

-You can tailor your request to fit both the needs of the job and the partition limits if you're familiar with the available hardware and partitions on Discovery.
+You can tailor your request to fit both the needs of the job and the partition limits if you're familiar with the available [hardware](https://rc-docs.northeastern.edu/en/latest/hardware/hardware_overview.html#hardware-overview) and [partitions](https://rc-docs.northeastern.edu/en/latest/hardware/partitions.html) on Discovery.

 To request one node and one task for 30 minutes with X11 forwarding on the short partition, type: